Derek Carr Player Prop Bets for NFL Week 6 | Las Vegas vs. Denver 10/17/2021

 Derek Carr Player Prop Bets for NFL Week 6 - Las Vegas vs. Denver

-Ahead of Sunday's game, here are the key stats and trends you need to know about Derek Carr and his player prop bet options.
-He'll take the field starting at 4:25 PM ET on CBS.
-Carr and the Las Vegas Raiders (3-2) are set for an AFC West matchup in Week 6 with the Denver Broncos (3-2) at Empower Field at Mile High in Denver, Colorado.
+Before placing any bets on Derek Carr's player prop bet markets for Sunday's game, which starts at 4:25 PM ET on CBS, here are some key stats and trends to know.
+AFC West opponents meet in Week 6 when Carr's Las Vegas Raiders (3-2) hit the field against the Denver Broncos (3-2) at Empower Field at Mile High in Denver, Colorado.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.